 }

-where we will be making a call to Ollama and then try to decide whether to call the tool or not.
+This definition will be used in main.py, where we make a call to Ollama and let it decide whether to invoke the tool.

 project_folder/